← Back to 史記

 48

 In the fifth month of the nineteenth year, Duke Zhao died, and his son She was established as the lord of Qi.
 She's mother had no favor with Duke Zhao, and the people of the state did not fear him.
-Duke Zhao's younger brother Shang Ren, because when Duke Huan died he contended to be established but did not obtain it, secretly befriended worthy scholars, attached and loved the common people, and the common people were pleased.
+Duke Zhao's younger brother Shang Ren had contended to be established after Duke Huan's death but failed.
+He secretly befriended worthy scholars, attached himself to the common people and loved them, and the common people were pleased.
 And when Duke Zhao died, his son She was established, but he was orphaned and weak.
 Immediately, together with the masses, in the tenth month, at the tomb above, they assassinated the lord of Qi, She, and Shang Ren established himself.
 This was Duke Yi.
 Duke Yi was a son of Duke Huan, and his mother was called Mi Ji.

 49